dcdelia/lab-assi/rails-oauth/Part1.md

-In this assignment, you'll experiment with [OmniAuth](https://github.com/omniauth/omniauth) to allow users to use Single Sign-on (SSO) to sign in with third-party credentials, avoiding the hassle of managing passwords yourselves in your app.
-Youl will replace the hard-wired login mechanism for RottenPotatoes that we implemented in the past assignment on associations with a GitHub-based sign in mechanism.

-# 1. Set up for "Login with GitHub" using OmniAuth gem
+# 1. Set up for "Login with GitHub" using the OmniAuth gem

 ## How OmniAuth and SSO work